ErinZ1234567890/lecture_notes/README.md

 ### [8.
 Selection Sort](08_selection_sort.md)

--Why its called a selection sort
+- Why its called a selection sort
 - Pseudo code for selection sort
 - Analysis of the comparisons and swaps involved: O(n^2) time complexity
 	- this is not a great time complexity, but conceptually the sort is easy to understand.